 Every operating system has its own jargon, and Windows is no exception.
-If you have used a different windowing environment, such as X Windows under UNIX, some of the terms are familiar.
+If you have used a different GUI on another operating system, some of the terms are familiar.
 But you should scan this section anyway, to see if there are discrepancies between how you understand a term and how this book uses it.

-The Glossary at the end of this book provides a more complete list of terms used with the SAS System for Windows.
-The following alphabetical list gives you a head start so that you can read this chapter without referring to the Glossary constantly.
+The glossary at the end of this book provides a more complete list of terms used with the SAS System for Windows.
+The following alphabetical list gives you a head start so that you can read this chapter without having to refer to the glossary constantly.